awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 1. Follow the general AWS CLI procedure in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

 1. Specify the following set of options:
-   +  For the `--engine` option, use `aurora` or `aurora-mysql`\.
-These values produce parallel query clusters that are compatible with MySQL 5\.6 or MySQL 5\.7 respectively\.
+   + For the `--engine` option, use `aurora-mysql`\.
+These values produce parallel query clusters that are compatible with MySQL 5\.7 or 8\.0\.
-   +  The value to use for the `--engine-mode` parameter depends on the engine version that you choose\.

-      For Aurora MySQL 1\.23 or higher, or 2\.09 or higher, specify `--engine-mode provisioned`\.
-You can also omit the `--engine-mode` parameter, because `provisioned` is the default\.
-In these versions, you can turn parallel query on or off for the default kind of Aurora MySQL clusters, instead of creating clusters dedicated to always using parallel query\.

-      Before Aurora MySQL 1\.23, for the `--engine-mode` option, use `parallelquery`\.
-The `--engine-mode` parameter applies to the `create-db-cluster` operation\.
-Then the engine mode of the cluster is used automatically by subsequent `create-db-instance` operations\.
    +  For the `--db-cluster-parameter-group-name` option, specify the name of a DB cluster parameter group that you created and specified the parameter value `aurora_parallel_query=ON`\.
 If you omit this option, you can create the cluster with a default parameter group and later modify it to use such a custom parameter group\.
    + For the `--engine-version` option, use an Aurora MySQL version that's compatible with parallel query\.
 Use the procedure from [Planning for a parallel query cluster](#aurora-mysql-parallel-query-planning) to get a list of versions if necessary\.
-If practical, use at least 1\.23\.0 or 2\.09\.0\.
+Use at least version 2\.09\.0\.
 These versions and all higher ones contain substantial enhancements to parallel query\.

       The following code example shows how\.
 Substitute your own value for each of the environment variables such as *$CLUSTER\_ID*\.

      ```
-     aws rds create-db-cluster --db-cluster-identifier $CLUSTER_ID--engine aurora-mysql --engine-version 5.7.mysql_aurora.2.09.0 \
-       --master-username $MASTER_USER_ID --master-user-password $MASTER_USER_PW \
-       --db-cluster-parameter-group-name $CUSTOM_CLUSTER_PARAM_GROUP

-     aws rds create-db-cluster --db-cluster-identifier $CLUSTER_ID
+     aws rds create-db-cluster --db-cluster-identifier $CLUSTER_ID \
-       --engine aurora --engine-version 5.6.mysql_aurora.1.23.0 \
+       --engine aurora-mysql --engine-version 5.7.mysql_aurora.2.11.1 \
        --master-username $MASTER_USER_ID --master-user-password $MASTER_USER_PW \
        --db-cluster-parameter-group-name $CUSTOM_CLUSTER_PARAM_GROUP